Painful intelligence: What AI can tell us about human suffering: Letting go and relaxation as unifying principles

 The ultimate goal of Buddhist training is called \textit{nibb\=ana} or \textit{nirv\=ana}, depending on which ancient Indian language is used.
 It is defined as a state devoid of any suffering, the cessation of all suffering.
 The term literally means \textit{extinction}, as in a fire being blown out.
 It is often described in negative terms such as ``unconditioned'', ``unconstructed'', or even ``unborn'', which may sound nonsensical.
 I think the key to understanding this is that nibb\=ana is reached by reducing, and ultimately removing, various mental phenomena, in particular desire; it is not about constructing any new mental phenomena.
-This may again sound paradoxical to any beginning meditator struggling to maintain even a tiny amount of concentration, but I am of course talking about highly advanced stages of practice here.\footnote{\citet{sayadaw2016manual} gives a traditional Theravadan commentary: ``Because there is no arising in the nibb\=ana element [which is the cessation of conditioned phenomena through their non-arising], it is called not-born (\textit{ajata}) and not-brought-to-being (\textit{abhhuta}).
+This may again sound paradoxical to any beginning meditator struggling to maintain even a tiny amount of concentration, but I am of course talking about highly advanced stages of practice here.
+Thus, the best description of the ultimate state may be entirely negative, in terms of what it is \textit{not}, and what it does \textit{not} contain.\footnote{\citet{sayadaw2016manual} gives a traditional Theravadan commentary: ``Because there is no arising in the nibb\=ana element [which is the cessation of conditioned phenomena through their non-arising], it is called not-born (\textit{ajata}) and not-brought-to-being (\textit{abhhuta}).
 Because it is not made by a cause, it is called not-made (\textit{akata}).
-Because it is not made dependent on causes and conditions, it is called not-conditioned.'' (see his Chapter ``Attainment of Fruition''). } Thus, the best description of the ultimate state may be entirely negative, in terms of what it is \textit{not}, and what it does \textit{not} contain.
-It is often described as freedom, and in particular it is freedom \textit{from} those elements of the mind that produce suffering.\footnote{While the Four Noble Truths indicate that extinguishing desire accomplishes the goal of removing suffering, aversion (or hate) and ignorance (or delusion) are usually added to the list of phenomena that have to be extinguished, see e.g.\ \SN{38.1}.
+Because it is not made dependent on causes and conditions, it is called not-conditioned.'' (see his Chapter ``Attainment of Fruition'').} It is often described as freedom, and in particular it is freedom \textit{from} those elements of the mind that produce suffering.\footnote{While the Four Noble Truths indicate that extinguishing desire accomplishes the goal of removing suffering, aversion (or hate) and ignorance (or delusion) are usually added to the list of phenomena that have to be extinguished, see e.g.\ \SN{38.1}.
 (The exact meaning of ignorance/delusion in this context is quite controversial.)
 Such lists come in various lengths, and ultimately may contain almost all mental phenomena, as when the Buddha says that he teaches ``for the elimination of all standpoints, decisions, obsessions, adherences, and underlying tendencies, for the stilling of all formations, for the relinquishing of all attachments, for the destruction of craving, for dispassion, for cessation, for Nibbana.'' (\MN{22}).
 It should also be noted that the conception of nibb\=ana or nirvana is quite variable among different Buddhist schools.
 For a detailed account of the early Buddhist view, see \citet{harveybook}.
-In later Buddhism, there is more emphasis on the extinction of conceptual thinking---as when Nagarjuna says that nirv\=ana is ``the calming of all verbal differentiations'' \citep[p.~75]{williams2008mahayana}---and realization of the ``nature of mind'' \citep[e.g.,p.~156]{mahamudra} which is an advanced form of meta-awareness. }
+In later Buddhism, there is more emphasis on the extinction of conceptual thinking---as when Nagarjuna says that nirv\=ana is ``the calming of all verbal differentiations'' \citep[p.~75]{williams2008mahayana}---as well as the realization of the ``nature of mind'' \citep[e.g.,p.~156]{mahamudra} which is an advanced form of meta-awareness. }